ivantcholakov/starter-public-edition-4/README.md

 * Many thanks to Irida Design OOD (http://iridadesign.com) for sponsoring this project;
 * Gwenaeël Gallon (GitHub : dev-ggallon) - for an important bug-fix about detect_url(), French translation, and various component updates.
+* GitHub : quasiperfect - for various suggestions and bug-reports.

 License Information
 -------------------